 The Lauren Rogers Museum of Art collection consists of five distinct collections, the smallest of which is the collection of European paintings and works on paper.
-The Museum owns approximately sixty-five European works of art, dating from the 17th to the 20th centuries.
-The core of the collection are twenty-four works donated by the Eastman and Rogers families during the early years of the museum’s existence.
-These include important, internationally known works like Jean-François Millet’s First Steps, an 1856 pastel which later inspired Vincent Van Gogh; Landscape Near Paris (c.1885) by Jean-Baptiste Camille Corot, considered one of the first modernist painters; and other influential early 19th century painters.
+The Museum owns approximately 65 European works of art, dating from the 17th to the 20th centuries.
+The core of the collection are 24 works donated by the Eastman and Rogers families during the early years of the Museum’s existence.
+These include important, internationally known works like Jean-François Millet’s First Steps, an 1856 pastel which later inspired Vincent Van Gogh; Landscape Near Paris (c.1885) by Jean-Baptiste-Camille Corot, considered one of the first modernist painters; and other influential early 19th-century painters.

 The earliest work in the collection is an etching by Rembrandt van Rijn entitled Virgin and Child with Cat (1654), which depicts Mary and the infant Jesus in domestic interior.
 According to legend, the cat of the Madonna produced a litter of kittens in the stable where Christ was born; the cat of legend crouches next to the Madonna, as Joseph looks in through a window.
 This tiny etching is one of many Biblical illustrations produced by Rembrandt.